Conditional Release Program: Details

 Prisoners can only be transferred to CONREP after being deemed no longer dangerous and released to outpatient status.

 Difficulties

-The CONREP programs have been under investigation by a variety of Federal and State agencies for abuse of its patients.
-Ranging from food and housing problems, to falsifying of legal documents.
+CONREP programs have been under investigation by a variety of federal and state agencies for abuse of its patients, including food and housing problems, and falsifying of legal documents.

 The average patient may be in the CONREP program for 20 years, or even for the rest of their lives.

 The program has recently been in the news for its treatment of convicted multiple sex offenders.